near/docs/docs/2.develop/contracts/anatomy.md

 <blockquote class="info">
 <strong>Can I use external libraries in my contract?</strong><br /><br />

 Most libraries should still be usable.
-However, we do have a size limit for compiled binary of a contract so it is possible that certain large libraries will not be compatible.
+However, we do have a size limit for compiled binary of a contract so it is possible that certain large libraries will not be compatible.<br />

 On the other hand, things like interaction with storage is done through our runtime API so it reduces a lot of effort on the back-end side of things.
 </blockquote>